-- I LOVE this pie with brandy added but definitely not to everyone's tastes and it's not heated so non of the alchohol burns off.
-Be forewarned!
+- I LOVE this pie with 1/4 cup brandy added but definitely not to everyone's taste as it's not heated and none of the alchohol burns off.

 - The filling is pretty flexible, you can skip the meringue, omit the eggs altogether, or skip the whipped cream and I bet you'll still enjoy it!
 I of course recommend following the recipe, dietary restrictions permitting.